 If you do not have time to dig and are looking for ready-to-go collections, I have a few that I have named “martes del mapa.”
 The goal of martes del mapa is to expose students to geography and the diverse countries of the Spanish-speaking world with short 2-5 minute travel videos.
 Most do not have any dialogue, so they are accessible to all levels of Spanish students.

 Each slide focuses on a different Spanish-speaking country.
 I created them as a part of my weekly classroom routines.
 The original idea was to use one each Tuesday as a bell ringer or brain break.
-But, you could use the whole slideshow as a couple of day mini cultural unit about Spanish-speaking countries.
+But, you could use the whole slideshow as a couple of days mini cultural unit about Spanish-speaking countries.
 This way students leave Spanish class with a better understanding of the diverse places and people who speak the language.

-- NEW martes del mapa 2023 – all videos, with more Spanish narration in travel videos or with facts in Spanish.
-Also, the only version with a flag included, as well as an extra question in Spanish to discuss the video.
+- martes del mapa 2023 – all videos, with more Spanish narration in travel videos or with facts in Spanish.
+Also, this version now has a flag included, as well as an extra question in Spanish to discuss the video.
+This is the version I would pick for upper level Spanish.
+Plus, the new option purchase martes del mapa 23 from the Mis Clases Locas website shop!

 - martes del mapa –a mix of infographics & videos, one from each country